jlewi/foyle/tech_notes/tn007_shared_learning.md

 For object storage we can implement Glob by listing all the objects matching a prefix and then applying the glob;
 similar to this [code for matching a regex](https://github.com/jlewi/monogo/blob/c6693c86e89898f3a65c6f18b6b91b6e031c6dbd/gcp/gcs/util.go#L172)

+### Triggering Loading of SharedExamples

+For an initial implementation we can load shared examples when Foyle starts and perhaps periodically poll for new examples.
+I don't think there's any need to implement push based notifications for new examples.

 ## Alternatives

 ### Centralize Traces and Block Logs